Something Borrowed (film): Plot

 As the wedding nears, Dex and Rachel speak less and less.
-At the beach, Ethan almost exposes their secret, who is frustrated with Rachel for lying to people she cares about.
-That night at the Hamptons bar, Rachel finally asks Dex to call off the wedding so they can be together, but he says he can't.
+At the beach, Ethan almost exposes their secret again.
+That night at the Hamptons bar, Rachel asks Dex to call off the wedding so they can be together, but he says he cannot.

 Ethan moves to London for work, so Rachel goes to visit him a week before the wedding.
 He confesses he loves her, but accepts it is not mutual.
 Deciding to go to the New York wedding, she acknowledges she has to support Darcy.
-She finds Dex on her doorstep on her return to New York City, as he called it off.
+She finds Dex on her doorstep on her return to New York, as he called it off.

 Rachel is ecstatic until Darcy arrives to talk.
-Dex quickly hides, overhearing her confessing that she has been cheating with Marcus (while Dex was cheating with Rachel).
-She is now pregnant with Marcus' child, and says they are very happy.
-On her way out she sees Dex's jacket and searches the apartment for him.
-When he reveals himself, she finally realises her best friend is the other woman.
+Dex hides, overhearing her confessing that she has been cheating with Marcus (while Dex was cheating with Rachel).
+She is now pregnant with Marcus' child, and says they are happy.
+On her way out, she sees Dex's jacket and searches the apartment for him.
+When he reveals himself, she realizes her best friend is the other woman.
 Dex and Darcy argue, and she yells at Rachel through tears that she hates her and never wants to speak to her again, storming out.

 Two months later, Rachel and Darcy run into each other.
 Darcy acts excited about her pregnancy, saying this is the happiest she has ever been.
 When Darcy notices Rachel has picked up one of Dex's shirts from the dry cleaner, she sees they are still together.

-As they begin to walk away, Darcy turns and genuinely says that she truly is happy.
-Rachel smiles widely and says she's glad.
+As they begin to walk away, Darcy turns and says that she truly is happy.
+Rachel smiles and says she is glad.
 Dex then calls, who is waiting on a bench around the corner for her.
-Joining him with a broad smile, he takes her hand as they walk together down the street.
+Joining him with a smile, he takes her hand as they walk together down the street.

 In a mid-credits scene, Darcy surprises Ethan in London; he tries to ignore her, briskly sneaking away.
-The screen turns black with text indicating that the story is to be continued.